Your free business.com+ membership unlocks exclusive tech deals and advisor support

 An onboarding email sequence is sometimes called a welcome email sequence.
 It’s the first series of emails your subscribers receive after signing up for your email list, app or other offerings.

-• Explain the advantages of joining your brand community.
+• An introduction to your brand story and the values of your brand community.

 The following onboarding email example is from Shop LIT Live, an interactive livestream shopping platform: